 David Mancuso has left us but he gave New York City something to look back on.

-My first knowledge of David Mancuso was not actually meeting the man himself.
-In fact, I have never met him in my life.
+My first knowledge of David Mancuso was not meeting the man himself.
+I have never met him in my life.

-The person that schooled me about him was - Colleen Murphy - Colleen 'Cosmo' Murphy - She is from the US.
+The person who told me about him was - Colleen Murphy - Colleen 'Cosmo' Murphy - She is from the US.
 The City of Boston, USA to be precise.

 "Cosmo" is the nickname that was asked me in my hometown (Ipswich Town, England).